-Through careful cost control the Group also managed to mitigate and offset the majority of the inflationary pressures facing the business, including National Minimum Wage increases, as well as the structural investments made to help drive the business forward.
+The favourable benefits delivered from the savings made in the bought-in-price of goods sold and the focus on profitability helped to mitigate the year-on-year increase in payroll costs, as a result of National Living Wage rises, and investment made by the business in our colleagues.
+Through careful cost control, the Group also managed to mitigate and offset the majority of the inflationary pressures facing the business as well as the structural investments made to help drive the business forward.

-As a result, the Matalan Group managed to deliver a significantly improved EBITDA figure, and as at 24 February 2024, the Group had strong liquidity including unrestricted cash and cash equivalents, per the balance sheet, excluding restricted cash holdings, of £122.7m.
+As a result, the Matalan Group managed to deliver an improved EBITDA figure, and as at 22 February 2025, the Group continued to have strong liquidity including unrestricted cash and cash equivalents, per the balance sheet, excluding restricted cash holdings, of £86.0m.